 Miss Eleanor Stone Ranlett resumes today her classes in toe, interpretative, character and social dancing, at the Forest Hills Inn.
-The classes in interpretative dancing for babies, juniors and seniors, will be held this morning and from 2:30 to 6 o'clock the toe, advanced technique and ball-room dancing will be taught.
+The classes in interpretative dancing, for babies, juniors and seniors, will be held this morning and from 2:30 to 6 o'clock the toe, advanced technique and ball-room dancing will be taught.
 This program will be repeated every Saturday for 20 weeks.
-Miss Ranlett has repeated every Saturday for 20 weeks.
 Miss Ranlett has taught here for a number of years, and her classes are large and enthusiastic.